-The benefits of a well-organized home are well documented.
-Studies have shown that our surroundings can have a huge effect on how we think and feel.
+The benefits of a well-organized home are well-documented.
+Studies have repeatedly revealed that even the lesser-known benefits of organizing your home significantly impact your stress levels.
 As the experts say, ‘tidy home, tidy mind’.
 The key is to find an organizational system that works for you.

-We can help with that.
-Whether you’re starting small with cabinets and closets, or tackling an entire room, we’ve compiled a list of effective home organizing ideas – with help from the experts – to ensure every space in your home stays organized, and beautifully organized, at that.
+Whether you’re starting small with cabinets and closets or tackling an entire room, we’ve compiled a list of effective home organizing ideas – with help from the experts – to ensure every space in your home stays organized and beautifully organized.

 Home organizing ideas

-Whichever part of the home you’re tackling, effective organization inevitably starts with a good declutter.
+Whichever part of the home you’re tackling, effective organization inevitably starts with some good decluttering tips.
 This process can be overwhelming, even emotional at times, but it’s worth it in the long run.
 The less ‘stuff’ you have, the easier it is to keep on top of it, and you’ll likely appreciate it more, too.

 1. Focus on one room at a time

-Organizing your entire house can feel like a daunting task, particularly if it’s not something you’ve tackled in a while.
-Professional organizer Vicky Silverthorn of You Need a Vicky (opens in new tab) suggests taking your time and approaching it room-by-room to make it feel more manageable.
+Organizing your entire house can feel daunting, particularly if it’s not something you’ve tackled in a while.
+Professional organizer Vicky Silverthorn of You Need a Vicky suggests taking your time and approaching it room-by-room to make it feel more manageable:

-‘Don’t overwhelm yourself by pulling the entire contents out in one go – it’ll take far longer than you expect.
-Start small and focus on one area, work on it and complete it, then stop’.
+‘Don’t overwhelm yourself by pulling all the contents out in one go – it’ll take far longer than expected.
+Start small, focus on one area, work on and complete it, then stop’.

-Once you’ve determined items that you no longer need, remove them and place them into donation, recycle or rubbish piles.
-After a good clear out, you’re best-placed to organize the space you have to its best potential.
+Once you’ve determined items you no longer need, remove them and place them into donation, recycle, or rubbish piles.
+After a good clear-out, you’re best placed to organize your space to its best potential.

 2. Group like-with-like